 Writing remained the stuff of fantasy.
 Her family, a herd of alpacas, a protea farm and a full time teaching job intervened until one day she decided it was time to do or die.
 No more procrastination.
 The characters and plots that had lived in her head for so long were clamouring to escape.

 In August 2011 Tea joined Romance Writers of Australia and her debut novel Tree Change was published in November 2012.
 She has since written several other Australian rural stories both contemporary and historical.
-Her historical novels are published by Mira Harlequin Enterprises (Australia).
+Her historical novels are published by Harper Collins/Harlequin (Australia).